Are you wondering How Many Cucumbers Per Plant? Here is a quick and easy guide as well as tips to grow your cucumber better!

 Unfortunately, bees aren’t always attracted to cucumbers.
 Bee populations are declining, which means there are fewer of them to pollinate flowers.
-The ones that are currently alive may find other colorful flowers more attractive, so your cucumbers may remain unpollinated.
+The ones that are currently alive may find other colourful flowers more attractive, so your cucumbers may remain unpollinated.

 When cucumber plants aren’t sufficiently pollinated, they can produce poor or misshapen fruit, even if you have optimal growing conditions.

 We’ve covered why insects like bees may not pollinate your cucumbers.
 However, you can pollinate your plants by hand.
 Doing so can make your cucumbers produce large and healthy fruit.